 While every organization would love to reap the benefits described above from their respective team members, most are not willing to put in place the tools and processes that ensure leaders (I prefer to use the word "coach" vs. "leader" so I use them interchangeably) are behaving in a way to create discretionary effort.

 To maximize discretionary effort, leaders would need to behave more like a high-growth coach, which is not the way most are used to behaving.
-The highest performing coaches we studied in business spend more time with people on their teams by:
+The highest performing coaches we studied in business spend more time with people on their teams.

-- Knowing the career goals of their people
+- They know the career goals of their people

-- Helping them make progress to company and career goals
+- They help their team members make progress to company and career goals

-- Challenging the people on their teams to grow the output of their work
+- They challenge their team members to grow the output of their work

 Though this topic will be expanded upon another day, coaching is more complex than leadership because it always involves a team—one can’t be a coach without a team; however, one can exhibit leadership behaviors with no team involved.